pmkruyen/dearscholar/readme.md

 ## Copyright
 Copyright (c) 2020 P.M.
 Kruyen, Institute for Management Research, Radboud University, the Netherlands.
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (GPL3) as published by the Free Software Foundation.
 Radboud University, hereby disclaims all copyright interest in the program “DearScholar” (which offers an app to conduct longitudinal qualitative and quantitative diary, log and survey research) written by P.M.
 Kruyen.
 Commercial license available, please contact Radboud Innovation, Radboud University, the Netherlands.
-Radboud Innovation – Technology Transfer Office
+Radboud Innovation – Technology Transfer Office.

 # DearScholar in details
 In this second part of this text, DearScholar's current features and technical details are provided.
 Subsequently, the following aspects are discussed: